mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `name`: A string name of the client.
 - `image_uri`: A url to a logo or image that represents the client.
 - `redirect_uri`: The url registered to redirect to after successful oauth.
+- `trusted`: Whether the client is a trusted internal application.

 **Example:**